FREQUENTLY ASKED QUESTIONS

 How did you learn to draw and paint?

 I’m largely self-taught.
 While I’ve been professionally trained as a concept designer, I’ve never taken a formal drawing or painting class.
 I started learning to draw in high school by watching YouTube videos and reading lots of books.
-I have an extensive collection of books on drawing, painting, and illustration that I read and refer to regularly.
+I have an extensive collection of books on drawing, painting, design, and illustration that I read and refer to regularly.

 What brands of paint do you use?

-What ballpoint pen do you use?
+What pencils do you use?

 How do you ship your artwork?
 Do you insure artwork for shipment?